 In the final narration by Train (John Dee Smith), he says, "Darkness and Light.
 Strife and Love.
 Are they the workings of one mind, the features of the same face?"
 This is a slight misquote of William Wordsworth's Prelude: Book Six, lines 636-8: "Tumult and peace, the darkness and the light / Were all like workings of one mind, the features / Of the same face".

 The movie was almost not made.
-Sony Pictures dropped plans to produce it because of fears that it couldn't be made for its then $45-million budget.
-Fortunately, Fox Pictures came to the rescue by providing most of the cash.
+Sony Pictures dropped plans to produce it because of fears that it couldn't be made for its then forty-five million dollar budget.
+Fortunately, Twentieth Century Fox came to the rescue by providing most of the cash.

 In 1995, once word went out that Terrence Malick was making another movie after many years, numerous actors approached him, flooding the casting directors until they had to announce they wouldn't be accepting more requests.
 Some A class actors including Brad Pitt, Al Pacino, Gary Oldman and George Clooney offered to work for a fraction and some even offered to work for free.
 Bruce Willis even went as far as offering to pay for first-class tickets for the casting crew, to get a few lines for the movie.
 At Medavoy's home in 1995, Malick staged a reading with Martin Sheen delivering the screen directions, and Kevin Costner, Will Patton, Peter Berg, Lukas Haas and Dermot Mulroney playing the main roles.
 In June of that year, a five-day workshop was scheduled at Medavoy's with Brad Pitt dropping by, and culminating with Malick putting on the soundtrack of Where Eagles Dare (1968) and playing Japanese taiko drums.
 Malick met with an interested Johnny Depp about the project at the Book Soup Bistro on the Sunset Strip.